 If you are feeling anxious or angry or just need a little pick-me-up, try going for a long walk out in nature or bust out a few body weight exercises in your living room and feel the difference!

 There has been a lot of research that suggests that people who are more active generally live longer.
-As well as improving quantity of life, can also improve quality.
+As well as improving quantity of life, exercise can also improve quality.
 For example, weight-bearing exercise (such as cardio and resistance training) has been shown to help strengthen bones, which can help to prevent arthritis and decrease falls later in life.
-Regular exercise can also help to strengthen your heart, which may reduce risk of heart disease - which is one of the leading causes of death in Western countries.
+Regular exercise can also help to strengthen your heart, which may reduce the risk of heart disease - which is one of the leading causes of death in Western countries.
 Even doing simple things such as going for a walk every day can make all the difference.

-Not only is regular exercise great for your general health, but it may improve your ability to complete daily activities and prevent injuries.
+Not only is regular exercise great for your general health, it may improve your ability to complete daily activities and prevent injuries.
 Things such as climbing stairs, doing the groceries or even playing with your kids are just a few examples.
 The list of benefits is virtually endless!

 This is my most important point.
-I’m all about focussing on how you FEEL rather than how you LOOK.
-Whilst exercising to reach a desired goal for your physical looks is fine, if this makes you FEEL bad, then you may want to rethink your reasoning behind it.
+I’m all about focusing on how you FEEL rather than how you LOOK.
+While exercising to reach a desired goal for your physical looks is fine, if this makes you FEEL bad, then you may want to rethink your reasoning behind it.
 I think I can speak for most people who exercise regularly when I say they do it because they love the positive emotions they get from it.
 If you are constantly focused on achieving a certain body type or staying under a certain weight range, you are inevitably going to harbour some negative feelings towards exercise at some point or another.